Skip to content

 start()

-• Subscribes to invalidation events and loads the initial snapshot.
+• Subscribes to invalidation events, then performs an initial refresh.

-• On subscription or initial refresh failure, rolls back internal state (unsubscribe, started = false).
+• On failure (subscribe or initial refresh), rolls back state: unsubscribes, resets started = false.

 stop()

-• Unsubscribes from invalidation events and blocks further apply.
+• Unsubscribes from events and blocks further applies.

 • Idempotent: repeated calls are a no-op.